-In this blog post, we will are going to look at disapproved products in Merchant Centre due to incorrect identifier GTIN.
-We are going to see what causes that invalid value in GTIN and how to fix the invalid value in GTIN problems.
+In this blog post, we are going to look at disapproved products in Merchant Centre due to incorrect identifier GTIN.
+We are going to see what causes that invalid value in GTIN and how to fix this issue.

 We’ll be addressing two issues reported in Google Merchant Centre:

-1. “limited performance due to missing value gtin”
+- “limited performance due to missing value GTIN”

 To begin, we advise that you watch the video below, which goes over what a GTIN is and why you need it for Google Shopping.
 If not, let’s go over it quickly before we begin.